mconstantine/fa-2023/README.md

 - `npx tsc` to compile

 > Don't build anything, you'd just waste precious memory.
 Docker will build for deploy when needed, from outside the container.

+### Development

+You can handle your code directly inside the container.
+Just remember to commit and push before you run `docker compose down`, or your changes will be wiped from existence together with the container.
+You can run `docker compose stop` with uncommitted changes though, that will just shut down the container.

+Things you can do with Docker:

+- `docker compose start` to start the containers (application and database).
+The containers will not start automatically when you restart your computer, as this thing was made to not be in your way
+- `docker compose stop` to stop the containers, free the ports, but keep your changes in place
+- `docker compose down` to wipe the containers from existence.
+This will also wipe your changes, so push them first or loose them forever
+- `docker compose up -d` to spin up the container, or recreate them if they were already there
+- `docker compose up -d --build` to spin up the container and rebuild the image.
+This is usually used if you changed the Dockerfile

+For more interesting powers, refer to the Docker documentation.